-There are many benefits of DHEA, as it plays the role of keeping the sex hormones in optimal levels but then it peaks when you are in the mid-20s and declines afterwards.
-This is one of the reasons why you were in your best game in your youth and off the game by the time you hit menopause.
+There are many benefits of DHEA, as it plays the role of keeping the sex hormones in optimal levels, which peak when you are in your mid-20s then decline with age resulting in low DHEA levels.
+This is one of the reasons why you were in your best game in your youth then off the game by the time you hit menopause.

-That said, other studies have shown the side effects of DHEA to some people or if taken in higher dosages.
-This includes effects like reduction in high density lipoprotein, or (HDL), increasing facial hair in some women, increased facial hair in women or hair loss, acne, mania, and heart palpitations, liver problems, high blood pressure and insulin resistance among others issues (2).
+Occasional side effects also have included reduction in high density lipoprotein, or (HDL), increasing facial hair in some women, increased facial hair in women or hair loss, acne, mania, and heart palpitations, liver problems, high blood pressure and insulin resistance among others issues (2).

-Now, this brings us to the question of using DHEA cream for vagina.
+Now, this brings us to the question of using DHEA for vagina.
 Does it do the magic in the realm of dryness, pain and general health of your vagina?

 One main problem facing older women is what is known as vaginal atrophy.
 In plain English, it entails symptoms such as vaginal thinning, drying and inflammation attributed to the decreased production of estrogen due to aging, which affects libido.
 75% of women do experience these symptoms after menopause and naturally, women move to look out for the most palatable solutions to the problem.
-The most advertised options particularly as far as the pain and dryness are concerned, are the lubricating creams and OTC options, herbal therapies, estrogen therapies and other prescriptions, Kegel/pelvic-strengthening exercise and surgery.
+The most advertised options particularly as far as the pain and dryness are concerned, are the lubricating formula and OTC options, herbal therapies, estrogen therapies and other prescriptions, Kegel/pelvic-strengthening exercise and surgery.
 This is confusing, right?

 The good news is that research now shows that DHEA could be the best option for dealing with vaginal dryness, pain and pelvic health matters.
-A study in this domain that was first published in The Menopause showed that elderly women who use DHEA cream as an alternative to estrogen supplementation have a significantly less vaginal thinning, reduced pain during sexual penetration and reduced vaginal dryness (3).
+A study in this domain that was first published in The Menopause showed that elderly women who use DHEA as an alternative to estrogen supplementation have a significantly less vaginal thinning, reduced pain during sexual penetration and reduced vaginal dryness (3).

 Gynecologists in the study also observed that DHEA delivered better results than non-hormonal options in the shape of moisturizers and lubricants which had short term effects on pain and dryness.
-The real beauty though is that the though DHEA vaginal creams are hormonal in the way they work, their effects are primarily localized hence reducing their side effects.
+The real beauty though is that the though DHEA vaginal formulas are hormonal in the way they work, their effects are primarily localized hence reducing their side effects.
 DHEA is basically transformed into estrogens in the parabasal cells where they are turned to superficial cells.
 The action is pretty much limited to this cell and not circulated around other parts of the body.

 Other studies have shown that locally applied DHEA is good for improving bone mineral density while there some that have shown that it can help with incontinence problems.
 This is owed to the fact that DHEA improves three key layers in the vagina in terms of strength-epithelium, lamina propria, and muscularis.

-Now that you know a thing or two about the scientific side of DHEA vaginal creams, the next question is which DHEA creams are best for vaginal use?
+Now that you know a thing or two about the scientific side of DHEA vaginal creams, the next question is which DHEA formulas are best for vaginal use?
 Let’s sample a few of them.

-Try one of our transdermal bio-identical DHEA 20 or DHEA 50 creams and get results in under 30 days.
+Try one of our transdermal bio-identical DHEA 20 or DHEA 50 products and get results in under 30 days.
 If you're half as successful as virtually all our customers, you'll be ordering some for your friends and family.
 Watch the video below to learn how to make your own suppository.